Chapter 32 : The Ball - Part I

 I looked down at the sparkling necklace again, the clear gems throwing beams of sunlight off them.
 “These aren’t—“

 “Diamonds?”
 Potter read my thoughts.
 “Merlin, no. I told you it’s really not a big deal.
 I just thought it was pretty and, you know, a snowflake.”

 “I don’t know what to say,” I whispered, moving my fingers over the delicate gems.
-This was undoubtedly the prettiest thing I had ever been given and I had no clue how to react, let alone how to react knowing that I couldn’t
+This was undoubtedly the prettiest thing I had ever been given and I had no clue how to react, let alone how to react knowing that I couldn’t react.

 “You don’t have to say anything,” Potter shrugged, keeping his eyes on me.
 “I thought maybe you could wear it to the ball….and save a dance for me, you know?”

 I nodded dumbly, still unsure of what to say.
 He smiled hesitantly at me and all I could do was smile back.

 “Want to help me hang these things?”
 Potter grinned at me, picking up the heavy ropes of lights.

 An uncomfortable sensation crept into my stomach.
 The feeling we were being watched.
 I glanced up, ignoring Potter’s question and saw a pair of icy blue eyes peering at from behind the pillars on the other side of the courtyard.
 Holly.

 “I’m going inside,” I said coldly, turning my back on him and shoving the velvet box into my robes violently.
 I turned away from him so I wouldn’t have to see the hurt expression that I knew was on his face as I walked quickly back inside the castle.